TheoKouzelis/TheoKouzelis.github.io/about.md

 To help us monitor the application in the wild we have added logging to all areas of the application and receive real time error reports using Airbrake.

-The application was officially launched 26th of October 2016.
+The application was officially launched on the 26th of October 2016.

 [![Owen Lewis Design Logo](/images/owen-lewis-design-logo.jpg)](http://www.owen-lewis.com/)